jtcook2/GridInterpolant/README.md

   return 0;
 }
 ```
+Here, the elements of inputMesh are equivalent to X and Y except they are in column major format.

 The outputValues for the constructor of the GridInterpolant take the values of Z in the MATLAB and Python codes above in column major format.
 This can be done using the following commands in MATLAB and Python
 ```MATLAB